-Generally Accepted Accounting Principles Diocese Accounting Principles Functional expense schedule including cost allocation disclosure A schedule of functional expenses, by program, is required to be presented along with a disclosure for the method of allocating costs to the programs.
+Generally Accepted Accounting Principles Diocese Accounting Principles 1 A schedule of functional expenses, by program, is required to be presented along with a disclosure for the method of allocating costs to the programs.
 Schedule and disclosure are omitted.
 Grant revenue and related receivable Unconditional grants are required to be fully recognized in the period which the Organization received notification and a related receivable should also be recorded.
 Grant revenue is recognized when payment is received from the grantor.